-This is the first day of a two-day intensive revision and exam preparation course presented by the Chief Assessor of the Law Society’s Immigration and Asylum Accreditation Scheme and has been designed to support candidates who are preparing for the February 2019 examinations.
+This is the first day of a two-day intensive revision and exam preparation course that has been designed to support candidates who are preparing for the June 2019 examinations.

 Click here to view Day 2